Aliman00/tekaohswg.github.io/new.md

 ![](assets/images/new/001.PNG)

 >A note on memory size: To run the _entire_ game, you will need at least 16 GB of RAM in your VM.
 If you don't have that much, just choose an amount as high as you can go while still leaving enough for the host to be comfortable running a SWG client.
-In this example, my host has only 12 GB of RAM, so I will give 8G B to the VM and keep 4 GB for the host.
+In this example, my host has only 12 GB of RAM, so I will give 8 GB to the VM and keep 4 GB for the host.
 Individual mileage may vary.

 After clicking `Create`, you will get a window asking you for details about your Virtual Hard Disk.
 Defaults should be fine, except that you'll want to give your VM more than the default 10 GB of disk space.
 100 GB should be plenty, and as long as you've got dynamic allocation selected, you don't even loose that space until you actually need to use it.